OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/156802269-77bfc8b9-eae4-425e-9d12-c91bde2041d1.png)

-8. Select Add to add the bot into Microsoft Teams for yourself
+8. Select **Add** to add the bot into Microsoft Teams for yourself

 ![image](https://user-images.githubusercontent.com/54556057/156802374-a8569680-0b2d-404c-95fc-a986cb6e6ded.png)

 9. You will now be taken to a chat window with your bot.
 Here you can try trigger phrases to ensure that the bot is functioning correctly.
 We have listed several phases you should consider trying below:

-i.
-Hello
+- Hello
-ii.
-Ask an expert
+- Ask an expert
-iii.
-What is the status of my request iv.
-Submit feedback
+- What is the status of my request
+- Submit feedback

 10. For **Ask an expert** and **Submit feedback**, make sure to check the bot posts request and feedback to the team and channel you configured earlier. *Note that you won't be able to deep link to yourself from the request adaptive card if you are the same person requesting it.*